-Please Note: If your business or rental property has furniture, fixtures, and/or equipment, you must pay tangible personal property tax.
+Please Note: Any business or rental property that owns furniture, fixtures, and/or equipment must pay tangible personal property tax.
 If you know of or suspect a person or business is evading paying Local Business Taxes, please report it to our office.
 You can report and remain anonymous.

-- Clients can search active, renewable and pending Local Business Tax accounts.
-If an account status is inactive, the information will not be available online.
+- Active, renewable and pending Local Business Tax accounts are searchable.
+If an account status is inactive, the information is not available online.

-- Local Business Tax Receipts not renewed prior to October 1 are delinquent.
+- Local Business Tax Receipts not renewed before October 1 are delinquent.

 - Delinquent local business taxes are payable online and subject to a delinquency penalty of 10% for the month of October, plus an additional 5% penalty for each month of delinquency thereafter.